 – 10 Days / 9 Nights –

-We are currently accepting “Expressions of Interest” for those interested in being notified about details for our 2018 “Discover Puglia” tour.
+We are currently accepting “Expressions of Interest” for those interested in receiving Pre Notification about details for our 2018 “Discover Puglia” tour.

 *ALL INCLUSIVE LAND CONTENT including Luxury Accommodations; Two Meals Daily; Included Food & Wine Experiences; All Land Transportation, All Private Guided Tours, Two Private Group Escorts and Tour Photographer

 Get your sense of adventure and tastebuds ready to explore one of Italy’s best kept secrets – the gastronomic travel destination of magical Puglia, in Southern Italy.

 Although virtually undiscovered by overseas visitors (which is great for travelers wanting to get off of Italy’s touristy beaten track), Puglia is the destination of choice for Italian holiday-makers when taking their annual summer vacations.
 It is a unique landscape of magical cone-shaped trulli and thick, gnarly ancient olive groves as far as the eyes can see.